 The education level of Lynnfield ranks among the highest in the nation.
 Of the 25-and-older adult population in Lynnfield, 49.75% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Lynnfield in 2010 was $52,959, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $211,836 for a family of four.

 The people who call Lynnfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lynnfield residents report their race to be White, followed by Asian.
 Important ancestries of people in Lynnfield include Irish, English, German, and Polish.

 The most common language spoken in Lynnfield is English.
-Other important languages spoken here include Armenian and Chinese.
+Other important languages spoken here include Polish and Spanish.